nopSolutions/nopCommerce-Docs/en/running-your-store/catalog/products/specification-attributes.md

 >
 > By default, there are no specification attributes precreated in nopCommerce.

-To see and edit a list of specification attributes, go to **Catalog → Attributes → Specification Attributes.**
+To see and edit a list of specification attributes, go to **Catalog → Attributes → Specification attributes**.

 ![specification_attributes](_static/specification-attributes/specification_attributes.png)